-Figures~\ref{fig:FDC_val_leq_1dim} and~\ref{fig:FDC_val_geq_1dim} illustrate the saddle-point value parameters $\mathbf{p}_{k}^{0}$ and $\mathbf{p}_{k}^{1}$ for both $E = 0.85$ and $1.00$.
-In Figure~\ref{fig:FlipDyn_TP_CP_val}, M-NE represents a mixed strategy NE takeover over the entire horizon $L$, achieved through $N_{k}^{*}$ and $G_{k}^{1*}$.
-We observe the saddle-point parameter value for the adversary increases with increasing value of $E$, i.e., as the system shifts from open-loop stable $E < 1$ to unstable $E \geq 1$, there is larger incentive for the adversary to takeover the system.
+Figures~\ref{fig:FDC_val_leq_1dim} and~\ref{fig:FDC_val_geq_1dim} illustrate the saddle-point value parameters $\mathbf{p}_{k}^{0}$ and $\mathbf{p}_{k}^{1}$ for both cases: $E = 0.85$ and $1.00$.
+In Figure~\ref{fig:FlipDyn_TP_CP_val}, M-NE denotes a mixed strategy NE takeover spanning the entire horizon $L$, obtained using $N_{k}^{*}$ and $G_{k}^{1*}$.
+Notably, we observe that the saddle-point parameter value for the adversary increases with higher values of $E$, indicating that as the system transitions from open-loop stability ($E < 1$) to instability ($E \geq 1$), the adversary has a greater incentive to take control of the system.

-Figures~\ref{fig:FDC_pol_leq_1dim} and~\ref{fig:FDC_pol_leq_1dim} shows the probabilities of takeover by the defender and adversary when $\alpha_k = 0$.
-For both $E = 0.85$ and $1.00$, the probabilities follow a monotonic decrease (resp. increase) for the defender (resp. adversary).
-When the obtained takeover strategies contain both the pure and mixed strategy NE, there exists a time instant beyond which both the players switch to a pure strategy NE for all future time instants.
-This switch indicates that under the given costs, there is no incentive for either player to takeover.
-Finally, the difference between $E = 0.85$ and $1.00$, shows the rate at which the takeover strategies change over time.
-The probability of taking over when $E = 1.00$ is higher compared to $E = 0.85$, and decreases rapidly at the end of the horizon.
-Next, we will extend our derivation and analysis of the \texttt{FlipDyn-Con} game with discrete-time linear dynamics and quadratic costs to $n-$dimensions.
+Figures~\ref{fig:FDC_pol_leq_1dim} and~\ref{fig:FDC_pol_leq_1dim} illustrate the takeover probabilities for the defender and adversary when \(\alpha_k = 0\).
+For both \(E = 0.85\) and \(E = 1.00\), the probabilities decrease (resp. increase) monotonically for the defender (resp. adversary).
+When the takeover strategies involve both pure and mixed strategy NE, a time instant occurs after which both players switch to pure strategies for all subsequent steps, indicating no further incentive to take over under the given costs.
+The difference between \(E = 0.85\) and \(E = 1.00\) highlights the rate of change in takeover strategies over time.
+The probability of taking over is higher for \(E = 1.00\) compared to \(E = 0.85\) but decreases sharply toward the end of the horizon.

 \textbf{Comparison with LQR}: The LQR control policy~\cite{kwakernaakLinearOptimalControl1972} (Chapter 3) is a cornerstone of control theory, widely adopted for its simplicity and computational efficiency.
 It arises as the extreme case of Theorem~\ref{th:gen_control_policy} when $\eta = 0$.
 We compare the results of Corollary~\ref{cor:NE_Val_1D_FDC} against the linear quadratic regulator (LQR) control policy, denoted as $K^{*}(0)$.
 For a fair comparison, we employ the same dynamical system~\eqref{eq:scalar_NE_control_coeff} and cost structures~\eqref{eq:scalar_NE_costs},~\eqref{eq:scalar_NE_E_l1_adv_cost},~\eqref{eq:scalar_NE_E_g1_adv_cost}, and~\eqref{eq:scalar_NE_E_g1_adv_cost_G}.
 We simulate the system for 500 instances with the same initial state $x_0$ compare the resulting saddle-point value against that obtained under an LQR control policy.

 Figures~\ref{fig:Fval_lt1_1dim} and~\ref{fig:Fval_gt1_1dim} show the saddle-point value for the initial \texttt{FlipDyn} state $\alpha_{0} = 0$, where $V^{0}$ denotes the saddle-point under the \texttt{FlipDyn-Con} game, and $V^{0}_{\text{LQR}}$ denotes the value resulting from employing an LQR defender policy.
 In both cases, it is clear that using the synthesized control law derived from the \texttt{FlipDyn-Con} game leads to improved performance.
 The results also highlight the performance loss incurred when deviating from the Nash Equilibrium strategy.